 An air handler contains the components that move the air throughout your home, called the blower.
-It is typically located inside the home and operates with both the heating and cooling components of your HVAC system.
+It is typically situated inside the home and operates with both the heating and cooling components of your HVAC system.
 If you take a quick peep at an air handler, it can closely resemble a furnace.
-Air handlers can work with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s working with.
+Air handlers can work with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s operating with.

 Air handler vs Heat Pump